StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing.md

 The `X-Request-Id` headers are [injected](#enabling-the-trace-header-injection-sidecar) by a sidecar proxy that can be automatically injected by the StackState Agent.
 The sidecar gets injected by a [mutating webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook), which injects the sidecar into every pod for which the `http-header-injector.stackstate.io/inject: enabled` annotation is defined.

 It's also possible to add the `X-Request-Id` header if you application [already has a proxy or LoadBalancer](#add-the-trace-header-id-to-an-existing-proxy), or through [instrumenting your own code](#instrument-your-application).
-Advantage of this is that the extra sidecar proxy is not needed.
+Advantage of this is that the extra sidecar proxy isn't needed.

 ## Enabling the trace header injection sidecar